Pankhuri1999/Smart-Attendance-System-Using-face-Recognition/README.md

 # Smart-Attendance-System-Using-face-Recognition

-This project was made for the Dexterity Global Group for their platform DexSchool
+This project has been made for the Dexterity Global Group for their platform DexSchool

 To start off with this project . follow the steps below  -
 1) Clone this repository